Pine Grove Furnace State Park

 Things to Do in Pine Grove Furnace State Park

-Pine Grove Furnace State Park has four miles of trails, and connections to longer trails, like the Appalachian Trail.
+Pine Grove Furnace State Park has four miles of trails and connections to longer trails, like the Appalachian Trail.
 View the entire park from the quartzite rock outcropping at the top of Pole Steeple.
-Begin at the Pole Steeple parking lot, along Railroad Rd by Laurel Lake.
+Begin at the Pole Steeple parking lot along Railroad Road by Laurel Lake.
 View more about each trail by clicking on its trail name below.

 Pole Steeple: .75 miles View Details

 Creek Trail: .5 miles View Details

 Mountain Creek Trail: 1.4 miles View Details